GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Tips

 - Easiest option for ADK authentication is to use a properly configured `.env` file.
+- Keep in mind that some models are only available in the `global` region.
+- On Cloud Shell you might need to use the `--allow_origins="*"` parameter when launching `adk web` to prevent CORS errors.

 ## Challenge 2: Equipping the Scanner